AutodeskGames/stingray-docs/source/interactive_help/source_access/getting_started/libraries.md

 **To get the libraries automatically when you build:**

-By default, the `make.rb` script, which you use to build Stingray, will automatically get all the libraries it needs in order to build all of the targets you have asked it to build.
+By default, the `make.rb` script, which you use to build the engine and editor, will automatically get all the libraries it needs in order to build all of the targets you have asked it to build.

 If you want to *prevent* it from updating the libraries you currently have installed, pass it the `--no-update` command-line parameter.

-See also ~{ Building Stingray from source }~ for more details on `make.rb`.
+See also ~{ Building from source }~ for more details on `make.rb`.

 **To manage your libraries manually:**